-According to experts, some types of auditory stimulation can have a positive impact on edification while other types can have a destructive influence.
-I'll discuss both kinds in this article.
+According to experts, some types of auditory stimulation can have a beneficial impact on learning while other types can have a destructive influence.
+I’ll discuss both types in this article.

-These types of auditory stimulation are perfect for your learning environment.
-However, not all classical music is recommended for learning.
-Vocals, choirs and those with instrumentals that stand out in the piece can be distracting.
+This type of auditory stimulation is recommended for your learning environment.
+However, not all classical music is beneficial for study.
+Vocals, choirs and those with instrumentals that stand out can be distracting.
 Generally, arrangements using only stringed instruments are your best choice.

-Click here to download a list of recommended Baroque music to assist in learning.
+Click here to download a list of recommended Baroque music that is best to play while studying

-Music that carries a syncopated beat (such as rock music) is the worst type of music for learning.
-The BMP has actually been proven to rewire the brain toward more violent, destructive, primitive and animal-like behaviors.
-In a controlled experiment with mice, one alarmed physicist found that all the mice he exposed to syncopated beats actually developed permanent brain damage.
+Music that carries a syncopated beat (such as rock music) is detrimental for study.
+Experiments show the this type of music can actually rewire the brain toward more violent and destructive behaviors.
+In a controlled experiment with mice, one alarmed physicist found that all the mice he exposed to syncopated voodoo drum beats had developed permanent brain damage and actually killed themselves.

 Click here to download more about this experiment.